 Part 3: Proving that there were other co-conspirators involved

 Your students will create an investigation plan: What evidence do they need to collect?
 Who should they interview?
 What questions should they ask?
 Throughout the lesson you provide them with more and more information until ultimately they are asked to decide if the assassination was a conspiracy.

 Too often as educators, we approach MLK day the same year after year.
 Read a speech.
 Write and essay.
 This year take a new approach and ask your students some hard questions:

 - Why were people so threatened by the work and message of Dr. King?

 - Why would so many people conspire to assassination Dr. King?

 - Why FIFTY YEARS later are people so unfamiliar with this story about such a monumental moment in history?

 As we reflect this year over the anniversary of assassination, challenge your students to think critically about the truth and implications of Dr. King’s death.

-To download “Conspiracy” from our Teachers Pay Teachers store, click here.
+To download “Conspiracy” from our Teachers Pay Teachers store as part of our MLK Critical Thinking Bundle, click here.